pyspark-ai/text-to-plot/README.md

 The **Text-to-Plot** benchmark encompasses datasets from diverse categories such as retail, aviation, agriculture, public safety, maritime, viticulture, and urban demographics.
 The benchmark consists of **232** test cases, split between **149** training cases and **83** testing cases.
 The test cases are further categorized into easy and hard levels, with the hard cases constituting 25% of the total.
+In easy test cases, we specify the plot type, while in hard test cases, we let the LLM decide.

 ## Datasets